 Then it was time to pack our gear and continue our snowshoeing trip towards Alta for the next 8 hours.

 We passed frozen lakes and enjoyed the mountains which surrounded us.
-On our way we also met a few skiers pulled by their dogs.
+On our way, we also met a few skiers pulled by their dogs.

 Since we had stored most of our gear in our pulka we decided that it would be a fair decision to swap the pulka from time to time.

 Then we also reached a lake where we got into a snow storm.
 Fortunately, the wind became less once we entered the forest again.
-During our trip we also tested the fly360 camera (see below) which you can watch here.
+During our trip, we also tested the fly360 camera (see below) which you can watch here.
 You can use a VR headset or Google cardboard to watch the video as well.
-We did not edit or trim the video so feel free to fast forward it if it feels too long :)
+We did not edit or trim the video so feel free to fast forward it if it feels too long 🙂

 We also met a view cross-country skiers who were pulled by their dogs.
-Once we reached the new road E6 we walked next to it and decided to have a brake in the Alta Museum to eat some waffles and have a cup of tea.
+Once we reached the new road E6 we walked next to it and decided to have a break in the Alta Museum to eat some waffles and have a cup of tea.
 Konstantin has seen already the exhibition and I decided to visit the museum the next day since it was already about to close.
 One tip: the bus tickets in Alta are valid for 1 hour.
 So if you are very quick you can take the bus back to town with the same ticket.

 We also have a tradition to eat in a Pizza Restaurant after each of our trips and so we decided to visit Peppes Pizza to celebrate our first winter camping experience in Northern Norway.

 We were quite tired and had a good night sleep after dinner.
 The next day brought a new adventure up to the Komsa mountain in Alta.
-More about this adventures soon on our blog.
+More about these adventures soon on our blog.